Attachment in adults: Attachment styles

-These attachment styles in adults correspond to the secure attachment style, the anxious-ambivalent attachment style, the anxious-avoidant attachment style, and the disorganized attachment style respectively in children.
+These attachment styles in adults can be seen to earlier connect to children's behaviors.
 The descriptions of adult attachment styles offered below are based on the relationship questionnaire devised by Bartholomew and Horowitz and on a review of studies by Pietromonaco and Barrett.
 Style and quality of attachment relationships can directly correlate with life satisfaction in adults.
-Average relationship duration can also be linked to the style of the relationship participants.
+Average relationship duration can also be linked to the style of the participant's relationship.

-Many professionals, such as Sue Johnson, have developed several treatments for adults and couples using principles from Ainsworth and Bowlby's attachment theory.
-Treatments using attachment theory principles include traditional psychotherapy, cognitive psychotherapy, and emotionally focused couples therapy.

 Secure

-A secure attachment style is demonstrated by those possessing a positive view of self and a positive view of others.

-Securely attached adults tend to agree with the following statements: